How To Soothe Teething Pains and Best Sleeping Position for a Teething Baby

 If your child is too young for solids or if their gums are hurting too much to chew, you may need to give them much softer food options so they can get the nutrients they need without a struggle.
 This would include things that are easy to chew and digest, such as yogurt, mashed veggies or minced meat.

-Comfort Tactics
+Comfort tactics

 Generally, making sure your baby is comfortable and happy helps them sleep when they’re distressed or sick.
 Giving your little one enough hugs and attention while they are teething can make a great difference when nothing else will work and you shouldn’t feel like you need to hold back unless it is going to get in the way of their normal routines.